remigiusz-donczyk-gl/final-project/DOCS.md

 ## Prometheus and Grafana

 Tools used to monitor the state of the services deployed to EKS.
-Implemented with the use of kube-prometheus-stack, a ready-to-use Helm Chart.
+Implemented with the use of kube-prometheus-stack, a ready-to-use Helm chart.

 ## Git

-Honorable mentions for git, which is used within the pipeline to merge the *dev* branch into *prod* automatically.
-This is also the only expected way for the prod branch to be updated, to ensure that it always contains the latest working version of the repository.
+Honorable mentions for git, which is used within the pipeline to merge the *dev* branch into *prod* automatically and update documentation.
+This is also the only expected way for the protected branches to be updated, to ensure that it always contains the latest working version of the repository.